-Marketing majors will take Marketing Management (the capstone course) and their remaining marketing electives.
+International Business majors will take International Financial Management if it was not taken Junior year..
 Their remaining courses will be core requirements, electives or courses for a minor or double major, and internship(s).

+Minor

 Accounting Minor

 As students assume roles of supervisors, managers and above in their future for profit and not for profit jobs, many of the metrics by which they will be judged and by which they will judge their associates are driven by the accounting function.
 A good understanding of the determining factors behind the numbers generating these metrics will allow a future manager to see beyond the numbers and make more informed business decisions.
 The Accounting minor is geared to provide this understanding as well as a good working knowledge of increasingly complex tax laws.
 Additionally, should a non-Accounting major decide to pursue a CPA at a later point in life, as many often do, a good solid foundation has been created to make this transition easier.

 A minor in Accounting requires 5 courses.

+Minor requirements include:

-- AC 111 Financial Accounting
+- x AC 111 Financial Accounting x

-- AC 112 Cost Accounting
+- AC 112 Cost Accounting X AC

-- AC 211 Intermediate Accounting I
+- 211 Intermediate Accounting I x AC

-- AC 212 Intermediate Accounting II

-- AC 213 Federal Income Taxation I
+- 212 Intermediate Accounting II X AC 213 - Federal Income Taxation I

+Note:

 Students who are majoring in Business, Economics, Financial Economics, International Business or Marketing may minor in accounting, with the following condition: of the 5 courses required for the accounting minor, only 2 may overlap with required courses in the student's major.

-Economics Minor

-The Economics minor is available to any student with another major who wishes to pursue an interest in Economics.
+Economics Minor The Economics minor is available to any student with another major who wishes to pursue an interest in Economics.
+Minor requirements include: